GptMentoring/ai_avatar_yt/README.md

 Go to the backend folder:

-bash
-Copy
-Edit
 cd backend
 Install the required Python packages:

-nginx
-Copy
-Edit
+Install requirements:
 pip install -r requirements.txt

 Start the backend server:

-nginx
-Copy
-Edit
 python server.py

-In a new terminal, start the AI agent:
+In a new terminal, start the AI agent: python agent.py dev

-nginx
-Copy
-Edit
-python agent.py dev
 Now go to the website folder and add your LiveKit URL to the .env file.

-Navigate to the website folder:
+Navigate to the website folder: cd website

-bash
-Copy
-Edit
-cd website
-Install the frontend dependencies:

-sql
-Copy
-Edit
-npm install
-npm install @livekit/components-react @livekit/components-styles livekit-client --save
+Install the frontend dependencies: npm i npm install @livekit/components-react @livekit/components-styles livekit-client --save

 Start the frontend:

-arduino
-Copy
-Edit
 npm run dev

 ✅ Requirements
 Python 3.x installed
 Node.js installed

-LiveKit account with server URL

-.env files configured correctly in both backend and website folders